Jesus Never Mentioned Double Fulfilment of Prophecy

-This misconception demands a second (or more) fulfilment of certain prophecies concerning the 'end times' and Christ’s return.
+This misconception demands a second (or more) fulfilment of certain prophecy concerning the 'end times' and Christ’s return.

-A major stumbling block arises while attempting to catapult into the 21st century, so-called 'unfulfilled' Messianic prophecies contained in the Old and New Testaments.
-The 'Law of Double Fulfilment of Prophecy' was created to overcome this difficulty.
+A major obstacle arises while attempting to catapult into the 21st century, so-called 'unfulfilled' Messianic prophecy contained in the Old and New Testaments.
+The 'Law of Double Fulfillment of Prophecy' was created to overcome this difficulty.

 I will attempt to prove why I believe Jesus fulfilled all the Law and the Prophets during the lifetime of His generation, and why double fulfilment of prophecy is a misrepresentation of Scripture.

 Has Interpretation of Scripture Really Become a Science?

 A Quote from David L Cooper's 'The Science of Interpreting the Scriptures'

 'The law of double reference is based upon one of the fundamental laws of psychology: the principle of the association of similar or related ideas.
 Similarities always suggest comparisons.
 Thus the prophets constantly depicted that which was as a rule in the immediate future or present.
 Since history repeats itself, as all admit, the prophets looked out into the future and saw similar situations arising like those which were confronting them or immediately in the future.
 Thus the transition from describing that which was immediately before them to that which was in the remote future was very easy, normal, and natural.'